mjaysonnn/SpotVerse/running_scripts/README.md

      ./run_all_in_one.sh
      ```
    - The script will prompt you for confirmation before proceeding.
 Press `yes` or `enter` to continue.
+   - Note if you are running Galaxy, you can omit step2_FindLinuxAMI.py in the script, since we have to use the Galaxy AMI.

 2. **Launching Spot Instances**:
    - After deploying the initial resources, navigate to the directory containing the Spot Instance scripts: